Cultural Safari

 Cultural Interactions

-Explore the Chagga homelands on the slopes of Mount Kilimanjaro.
-Visit their traditional homesteads, learn about their irrigation methods, and taste local Chagga cuisine prepared using bananas.
+Explore the Chagga communities on the slopes of Mount Kilimanjaro.
+Visit traditional homesteads, learn about their unique irrigation systems, and enjoy local cuisine prepared with bananas, followed by a visit to the scenic Materuni Waterfalls.

 This safari is available year-round, with flexible scheduling to accommodate your travel plans.
 We recommend booking in advance to ensure a personalized and well-organized experience.
 Each cultural visit is conducted with the utmost respect for local customs and traditions, and we ensure that a portion of the safari costs directly supports the communities visited.